DennisZZH/CS263_Project_Garbage_Collector/README.md

-# Project: Garbage Collectors for A Simple Progaming Language L2
+# Project: Garbage Collectors for A Simple Progamming Language L2

 In this Project, we are going to implement a semi-space garbage collector, a mark-sweep garbage collector and a generational garbage collector for programs